Gossypium barbadense

 Gossypium barbadense is one of several species of cotton.
 It is in the mallow family.
 It has been cultivated since antiquity, but has been especially prized since a form with particularly long fibers was developed in the 19th century.
 Other names associated with this species include Sea Island, Egyptian, Pima, and extra-long staple (ELS) cotton.

 The species is a tropical, frost-sensitive perennial that produces yellow flowers and has black seeds.
 It grows as a bush or small tree and yields cotton with unusually long, silky fibers.

-G. barbadense originated in southwest Ecuador and northwest Peru.
-It is now cultivated around the world, including China, Egypt, Sudan, India, Australia, Peru, Israel, the southwestern United States, Tajikistan, Turkmenistan, and Uzbekistan.
-It accounts for about 5% of the world's cotton production.
+The native range of this species is Colombia to Peru.
+It is now cultivated in dry tropical and arid subtropical areas around the world.
+It is the major source of the longer grades of cotton, but accounts for only a small proportion of the overall cotton market.

 Taxonomy and etymology

 Linnaeus is given credit for describing Gossypium barbadense ("the cotton encountered in Barbados").
 Today, this name is universally accepted; however, there is some question whether the modern definition matches what Linnaeus described.
 Paul A. Fryxell argues, although the evidence surviving from Linnaeus's time is less than ideal, the name is applied correctly.
 On the other hand, Y. I. Prokhanov and G. K. Brizicky argue that Linnaeus never actually saw any examples of the species we now call G. barbadense.

 The species is a member of the mallow family, Malvaceae.
 (Note: There have always been problems delineating the scope of Malvaceae.
 With respect to G. barbadense and the other cottons, this has sometimes led to them being placed in the family Bombacaceae rather than Malvaceae.)
 Authors differ on the ranks between family and genus.
 A recent example that considers cladistics is Bayer et al. (1999).
 In this system, G. barbadense and other cottons fall in the subfamily Malvoideae and tribe Gossypiae.
 The tribe Gossypiae includes cotton species and others that produce the substance gossypol.

 The genus Gossypium encompasses the cottons.
 The genus can be divided by chromosome count.
 Subgenus Karpas has 52 chromosomes (four sets of 13).
 This subgenus encompasses G. barbadense, along with G. hirsutum and a few other New World cottons.
 In comparison, the commercially important Old World cottons have 26 chromosomes.
 Most botanists who study Gossypium believe that the group of cottons with 52 chromosomes forms a clade.
 In other words, G. barbadense, G. hirsutum, and a few other New World cotton species arose from the same ancestor.

 One form of G. barbadense has been recognized as a variety.
 Var brasiliense is called "kidney seed cotton" because its seeds are fused together into somewhat kidney-shaped masses.